easy-as-python/repo-man/docs/architecture/decisions/0004-use-consistent-repo-man-stylization.md

 - The shell command name most notably changes from `repoman` to `repo-man`
 - The Python package import name changes from `repoman` to `repo_man`
+- The config file can be renamed to better associate it with the command that uses it
 - Confusion will be minimized about stylization; it's always two-worded
 - Those using tab completion in their shell should be minimally impacted
 - Those using the command in scripts will need to update it